The bedtime routine for peaceful sleep

 and to sleep better during the night

 Studies show that children with a bedtime routine fall asleep faster and wake up less often during the night.
-This secure environment reduces anxiety at nighttime separation.
+This reassuring framework reduces anxiety at the time of the nightly separation.

 @kelly-sikkema

-At what age should you start an evening ritual?
+At what age should you start a bedtime routine?

-Around 6 to 8 weeks , babies begin to differentiate between day and night.
-It is therefore possible to introduce gentle early signals: dimming the lights, reducing stimulation, singing a lullaby, etc.
+From 6 to 8 weeks, babies begin to distinguish day from night.
+It is therefore possible to introduce first gentle signals: dimming the lights, reducing stimulation, singing a lullaby, etc.

-From 4 to 6 months , the ritual takes on its full meaning and can become more structured.
+From 4 to 6 months, the routine takes on its full meaning and can be structured further.

 🛁 The bath

-It's not essential, but it helps a lot to relax.
+It is not essential but it helps a great deal to relax.

-Bottle, breastfeeding or light dinner depending on age.
+Bottle, breastfeed or light dinner depending on age.

 Massage, cuddles, rocking, slow breathing.

-Perhaps the children's favorite part.
+Perhaps children's favorite part.
 It nourishes the imagination and soothes the mind.
-You can also read them a lovely poem filled with love and tenderness ( ref.
-Collection of Poetry for Newborns - Charlie Crane Editions ).
+You can also read them a beautiful poem full of love and tenderness (ref.
+Poetry Collection for newborns - Editions Charlie Crane).

-Always the same: guaranteed reassurance.
-“Good night, see you tomorrow”, “I’m here, you’re safe”.
-These are powerful cues.
+Always the same ones: a guaranteed sense of reassurance.
+"Good night, see you tomorrow", "I'm here, you're safe."
+These are powerful reference points.

 ______________________________________________________________________________________

-After the ritual, put the baby down while still awake so that he/she learns to fall asleep on his/her own.
+After the routine, put the baby to bed while still awake so they can learn to fall asleep on their own.

 ______________________________________________________________________________________